yaoyao-liu/minimal-light/README.md

 ## Usage with Jekyll

-*You need to install Ruby and Jekyll fisrt*
+*You need to install Ruby and Jekyll fisrt.*

 Clone this repository: